What is a backlink? What are some examples of backlinks?

 Back in the ’90s, two students at Stanford named Larry Page and Sergey Brin started pondering how they could make a better search engine that didn’t get fooled by keyword stuffing.
-They realized that if you could measure each website’s popularity (and then cross index that with what the website was about), you could build a much more useful search engine.
+They realized that if you could measure the popularity of each website on the Web (and then cross index that with what each website was about), you could build a much more useful search engine.
 In 1998, they published a scientific paper in which they introduced the concept of “PageRank.”
 This topic was further explored in another paper that Brin and Page contributed to, “PageRank Citation Ranking: Bringing Order to the Web.”

 - If lots of websites all link to one website, then that one website is probably very good.
 The more backlinks pointing to a website, the better it must be.

 - Not all websites are equal.
-Would you rather have a link from a personal blog or on the front page of CNN or Fox News?
+Would you rather have a link from a 14-year-old's personal blog, or the front page of CNN or Fox News?
 Powerful websites likely won’t link to poor quality websites.
 Thus, a link from such authoritative websites means that the linked-to site is very good.

-They used these assumptions to develop a concept called PageRank, in which each website was assigned a value based upon how many websites linked to it.
+With these assumptions in mind, in the PageRank system each website on the Web was assigned a value based upon how many websites linked to it.
 A website that had thousands of websites linking to it would have a huge score.
 A website with very few backlinks would have a small score.

-In this illustration from the “PageRank Citation Ranking” paper, the authors demonstrate how webpages pass value onto other pages.
+In this illustration from the “PageRank Citation Ranking” paper (yes, I know, it's clearly drawn in Microsoft Paint), the authors demonstrate how webpages pass value onto other pages.
 The two pages on the left have a value of 100 and 9, respectively.
 The page with a value of 100 has two links that point to the pages on the right.
 That page’s value of 100 is divided between the two links, so that each conveys a value of 50.
 The other page on the left has three outgoing links, each carrying one-third of the page’s value of 9.
 One link goes to the top page on the right, which ends up with a total value of 53.
 The bottom right page has no other backlinks, so its total value is 50.

-The paper’s authors noted that AltaVista (on the right) returned a rather random assortment of search results–rather obscure optical physics department of the University of Oregon, the campus networking group at Carnegie Mellon, Wesleyan’s computer science group, and then a page for one of the campuses of a Japanese university.
-Interestingly, none of the first six results return the homepage of a website
+The paper’s authors noted that AltaVista (on the right) returned a rather random assortment of search results: a random optical physics department within the University of Oregon, the campus networking group at Carnegie Mellon, Wesleyan’s computer science group, and then a page for one of the campuses of a Japanese university.
+Interestingly, none of the first six results is a college homepage.

-Larry Page and Sergey Brin decided that the concept of PageRank showed real promise, and built it into a little search engine they called “Google.”
-You know how the rest of that story played out.
+Larry Page and Sergey Brin decided that the concept of PageRank showed real promise for cleaning up the Internet and making it more accessible, and they gave their little search engine a name: Google.
+You know the rest of the story.